bitfwdcommunity/Blockathon/README.md

 Before the Event
 - [What is a Blockathon](https://github.com/bitfwdcommunity/Blockathon#what-is-a-blockathon-1)
-- [Reason](https://github.com/bitfwdcommunity/Blockathon#reason) - Why are you hosting a Blockathon?
 - [Organising Team](https://github.com/bitfwdcommunity/Blockathon#organising-team) - Who will be helping you organise this event?
 - [Theme](https://github.com/bitfwdcommunity/Blockathon#theme) - What type of problem are you looking to solve?
 - [Title](https://github.com/bitfwdcommunity/Blockathon#title-and-description) - What will the event be called?